-SIMAPS uses a questionnaire structure for assessing the semantic behavioral interoperability maturity of a digital public service.
+SIMAPS uses a questionnaire structure for assessing the semantic behavioural interoperability maturity of a digital public service.
 This section details the questionnaire type, question types and assessment structure in more detail.

 SIMAPS questionnaire is a compact and highly user-friendly tool available online.
-Designed as a selfassessment tool, SIMAPS assessment criteria have been condensed into targeted question sets in order to evaluate key semantic behavioral interoperability aspects of a digital public service.
+Designed as a self-assessment tool, SIMAPS assessment criteria have been condensed into targeted question sets in order to evaluate key semantic behavioural interoperability aspects of a digital public service.
 Such insight results in personalised, confidential feedback and recommendations on how a service can improve.

-SIMAPS Questionnaire is designed to take approximately 20 minutes to complete.
-Once the questionnaire is completed, a report is generated with the semantic behavioral interoperability scores plus recommendations on how to further improve the digital public service's semantic behavioral interoperability.
+SIMAPS Questionnaire is designed to take approximately 20 - 30 minutes to complete.
+Once the questionnaire is completed, a report is generated with the semantic behavioural interoperability scores plus recommendations on how to further improve the digital public service's semantic behavioural interoperability.